 Carino Gurjao, M.Sc.
 Bioinformatics Analyst

 Paris-born and raised, Carino relocated to Boston in 2018 to join the Giannakis lab after having completed his M.Sc.Eng studies.
 He previously was a visiting student at MIT in 2016-2017.
 He is integrating sequencing data with clinical and epidemiological information such as lifestyle and diet habits in order to gain insights into novel prevention strategies and therapies for this disease.
+For his work, Carino was nominated by our laboratory and selected in the Forbes list of "30 under 30" in Healthcare.

 Past laboratory members